 The Monastic Manuscript Project (under construction)

 The Monastic Manuscript Project is a database of descriptions of manuscripts that contain texts relevant for the study of early medieval monasticism, especially monastic rules, ascetic treatises, vitae patrum-texts and texts related to monastic reforms.
-The site provide lists of manuscripts for each of these texts, which are linked to manuscript descriptions.
+The site provides lists of manuscripts for each of these texts, which are linked to manuscript descriptions.
 The purpose is to offer a tool for reconstructing not only the manuscript dissemination of early medieval monastic texts but also to give access to the specific contexts in which a text appears.

 The Hildemar Project